scraimundo/churn_model_exercise/README.md

 ## Trade-offs and Assumptions

-*   **Simplification**: Many aspects (e.g. full error handling, SCD Type 2, multiple `SNAPSHOT_DATE`s for AI, production-ready CI/CD) were simplified or omitted due to time constraints.
+*   **Simplification**: Many aspects (e.g. full error handling, SCD Type 2, multiple `snapshot_date`s for AI, production-ready CI/CD) were simplified or omitted due to time constraints.
 *   **No Live Looker**: `.lkml` files are conceptual; the demo focuses on the underlying SQL views.
 *   **PII/PHI**: Assumed no direct PII/PHI in `payments.csv` or `orders.csv` for the exercise.
 Real data would require specific handling.
 *   **Churn**: The rule was created based on orders.